 7.)
 A normal day consists of a lesson on land, an opportunity to practice out on the waters of Wild Harbor, and a de-brief upon return.
 Sailors will be dismissed by their instructors following the de-brief.

 8.)
+Questions.
 If you have any questions please come visit us, stop by the club, talk with the program director or your child's instructor.
 Communication only helps us give your child a better experience.